Forums » Software Development »

 Replies (1)

-RE: Loading kernel to SPI flash and Root file system .jffs2 to NAND. - Added by Jonathan Cormier almost 7 years ago
+RE: Loading kernel to SPI flash and Root file system .jffs2 to NAND. - Added by Jonathan Cormier about 7 years ago

 Vivek Ponnani wrote: